nottrobin/docs/src/en/models-config.md

  - apt-sources
  - ca-certs

-!!!
-Note:
+[note]
 The 'apt-security' parameter is not available for the 'trusty' series.
+[/note]

 For instance: